systemd/systemd/CONTRIBUTING.md

   code.
 This is a requirement for all code we merge.
 * Make sure to run "make check" locally, before posting your PR.
 We use a CI system, meaning we don't even look at your PR, if the build and tests don't pass.
-* If you need to update the code in a existing PR, please consider opening a new PR (mentioning in it which old PR it replaces) and closing the old PR.
+* If you need to update the code in an existing PR, please consider opening a new PR (mentioning in it which old PR it replaces) and closing the old PR.
 This is much preferable over force-pushing a new patch set into the PR's branch, as commit comments aren't lost that way.
 That said, we don't follow this rule ourselves quite often, hence this is really just a say as we say, not say as we do...